 The first is out of Virginia.
 It’s called Winlink Wednesday.
 The details of it can be found at http://winlinkwednesday.net

-Neither the Virginia winlink Wednesday mentioned above, or the North Texas winlink Wednesday require you to be in either Virginia or Texas.
+Neither the Virginia winlink Wednesday mentioned above, or the North Texas winlink Wednesday requires you to be in either Virginia or Texas.
 Geographically, they’re open to everyone with an amateur radio license.
 The only caveat is check can’t be done with telnet.
-We need to send our check in over the air.
+We need to send our check-in over the air.
 That means it needs to leave our stations over RF.

 Kentucky Winlink Net